 The purpose of SkillsUSA is to foster a wholesome understanding of the functions of labor/management organizations and recognition of their mutual interdependence and to create among students, faculty members, patrons of the school and persons in industry a sincere interest in, and esteem for trade, industrial, technical, and health occupations education.
-The sponsor is Ms. Sheri Cliburn.
+The sponsors are Ms. Sheri Cliburn and \\\\\\\.